Scifabric/pybossa/doc/overview.rst

 Apps, etc) in PyBossa.
 As such they will usually operate entirely outside of PyBossa itself interacting with PyBossa via the API.

-*Coming soon*: A demonstration python script for creating tasks from a CSV file (creatable from any spreadsheet programme such as Excel or Google Spreadsheets) can be found in the contrib directory of the PyBossa source.

 Task Presenters
 ===============